Introduction

 : Growth percentile and skeletal maturity of pt.

-: allows us to predict future growth and ultimate leg length discrepancy
+: Past growth: allows us to predict future growth and ultimate leg length discrepancy

 : enables assessment of the effects of corrective surgery such as epiphyseodesis and lengthening by altering the slope or position of the growth lines.